MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 When the HoloLens 2 is running in warm environments or with heavy performance requirements (CPU/GPU usage, peripheral usage, etc.), it might get hot enough that it takes actions automatically to keep itself from overheating.
 If your app demands high peripheral performance, consider using the [PowerThermalNotification Software Development Kit (SDK)](/windows/mixed-reality/develop/unity/managing-power-and-thermals) to subscribe to notification events and implement your own custom actions.

-Using this new SDK can allow the device to operate longer in situations where the app may be closed by the system.
+Using this new SDK can allow the device to operate longer in situations where the app is closed by the system.

 ### Fixes and improvements in Windows Holographic, version 22H1